benlogan/SystematicSearch/README.md

 You can, for example, ensure proper handling of case sensitivity, in your query (something rarely implemented properly in the search portals).

+The search is implemented via regular expression pattern matching.
+The query is rather complex.

+search.py is the relevant file, containing the reapply_search function

 *Exclusion Criteria*

+This uses a list of words (data/words/exclusions.txt) to build a search query.
+That query is then executed using the same code as above and any positive matches are removed from the results.

+*Removing Duplicates*

+The utility.py function, find_duplicates, will iterate through the publications and look for a close match, based on title.

+It is a relatively slow process and the algorithm could be improved.

+You can tune the ratio (sensitivity) used by the sequence matcher, as you see fit.
+This will impact performance (and the number of duplicates identified, obviously).

 ### 4. Charting (visualising results)